4d/docs/docs/Admin/dataExplorer.md

 :::

-### Modifying attributes
+### Entering values

-When the **Allow editing** selector is enabled for a table, you can modify values displayed in the Details pane for this table.
-All scalar attribute values can be edited:
+When the **Allow editing** selector is enabled for a dataclass, you can enter values for a new or selected entity through dedicated input widgets in the **Details** area for the selected dataclass.

+The following scalar attribute values can be edited:

 - text
 - boolean